What is Biodegradable Glitter Made Of? Is It Cosmetic Glitter?

 In summary, both biodegradable glitter and cosmetic glitter are safe for cosmetic uses.
 However, both types of glitter have very different characteristics when the entire lifecycle of the glitters and the health of our environment are considered.

-When it comes to cosmetic products, the natural option is not only better for our skin but better for our precious wildlife!
+When it comes to cosmetic products, the natural option is not only better for our skin but better for our precious wildlife and the environment!